jumptrading/influx-spout/README.md

 # The writer will publish its own metrics to this NATS subject (for consumption
 # by the monitor).
 nats_subject_monitor = "influx-spout-monitor"

+# The writer will publish its internal metrics to the monitor component at this
+# interval.
+stats_interval = "3s"

 # The writer will serve Kubernetes liveness and readiness probes on this port at
 # /healthz and /readyz.
 Set to 0 (the default) to disable probes support.